boomlinde/petshop/README.md

 copied, painted over, inverted, flipped, extended...see below for a full list of commands.

+The most fundamental selection command is yanking.
+This copies the selected characters to an invisible buffer which can then be copied back to the picture.
+When the yank buffer is copied back to the screen (e.g. with the `f` command), if the selection is smaller than the yanked buffer, only the portion fitting the selection is copied.
+If the selection is larger than the yanked buffer, the yanked buffer is instead repeated to fill the selection.

 Another major concept is the palette.
 The palette can be brought up with the return key.
 The palette shows all available characters and colors.
 You can selection commands while the palette is enabled, but commands that affect the picture don't have an effect.
-When the palette is closed with the return key again, the selection is automatically copied.
+When the palette is closed with the return key again, the selection is automatically yanked.

 Finally, there are two pictures.
 One main picture and a scratch pad.
 The currently visible picture can bet toggled with the tab key.
 Both